 4) Decorations – This could be a budget buster if you let it, but I decided to get really resourceful on this one..
 I called my friend Trish who has the cutest decorations and had a S’mores station at our last party and asked if I could come and borrow some things to decorate with.
 We decided that a photo-booth was a perfect addition to the party, so I borrowed fun hats and other gear from my best friend as well as ordered cut out frames from Oriental Trading Company.
 While you may think of them as the place for younger kids, they have some great selections for the older kid’s birthdays and the CANDY for the candy station!!
 The kids all loved how we decorated and any parent will tell you, when the kids ooh and ahh, you’ve done a good job.

 5) Entertainment – The request at first was for a DJ and while we have a friend who was giving us his services as her birthday gift, having a DJ in our backyard seemed silly.
-Instead we opted for an iTunes playlist, a projector and screen (white sheet really) to show the college games, a corn hole set and our basketball hoop.
+Instead we opted for an iTunes playlist.
+Before the party, a friend of ours recommended we did some research into products such as Graham Slee HiFi amps, so when we played music, we would be able to attach the amp to the laptop and have the music playing louder.
+We also had a projector and screen (white sheet really) to show the college games, a corn hole set and our basketball hoop.
+I am actually planning to contact a dj agency for her 18th birthday though.
 Last year the boys were a bit bored but that was far from the case this year!
-We also built a fire-pit (for under $70!) which was dual purpose because it served as a place for everyone to hangout and was needed for the S’mores.
+A great idea that a friend recommended for us was a photo booth at birthday party, but in the end we didn’t get one for logstical reasons We also built a fire-pit (for under $70!) which was dual purpose because it served as a place for everyone to hangout and was needed for the S’mores.
 Honestly, once you have them all together, you don’t need much to actually entertain them.

 So see… you don’t have to blow your bank to throw a huge, expensive party.
 With planning, creativity and friends who will let you “shop” their decor, you can pull off a great looking themed party.
 I would say our grand total for this party was under $300 and probably closer to $200.
 She was happy, her friends were happy and it was probably the best party we’ve had in a long time.